Do Dogs Ever Grow Out of Chewing Things?

 If you’re worried about your dog’s aggressive or excessive chewing, you might want to consider a vet visit.
 Dr. Rakestraw advises that you visit the vet if:

-A dog that hasn’t previously been destructive abruptly begins chewing.
+A dog who hasn’t previously been destructive abruptly begins chewing.

 There are signs of pain, drooling, bad breath, or pawing at the mouth.